-The estimated ATTs for the specification including all covariates indicate an effect at around -0.65, i.e., a 6.5% reduction in transport CO2 emissions as a response to the free-

-Figure 5: ATTs and event study estimates of the estimated impact of free public transport on road emissions (CO2) per capita in Luxembourg for different model specifications with 95% confidence bands based on placebo estimates public transport policy implemented in March 2020.
-This is slightly less in magnitude compared to controlling only for Covid cases, which yields an estimated ATT of around -8%.
-The specification with no covariates provides the lowest estimated ATT at almost
+The estimated ATTs for the specification including all covariates indicate an effect at around -0.62, i.e., a 6.2% reduction in transport CO2 emissions as a response to the free-public transport policy implemented in March 2020.
+This is less in magnitude compared to controlling only for Covid cases, which yields an estimated ATT of around -11.8%.